toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [is-fast](https://github.com/Magic-JD/is-fast) - A TUI tool designed for quick and efficient internet searches directly from the terminal, ideal for environments where you don't have easy access to a browser.
 * [jira-cli](https://github.com/ankitpokhrel/jira-cli) - Feature-rich interactive Jira command line.
 * [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
+* [monolith](https://github.com/Y2Z/monolith) - Tool and library for saving complete web pages as a single HTML file.
 * [par_scrape](https://github.com/paulrobello/par_scrape) - PAR Scrape is a versatile web scraping tool with options for Selenium or Playwright, featuring AI-powered data extraction and formatting.
 * [pockyt](https://github.com/achembarpu/pockyt) - Read, manage, and automate the collection of articles in [Pocket](https://getpocket.com), an application for managing a reading list of articles from the Internet.
 * [pure-recipe](https://github.com/atiumcache/pure-recipe) - Input a recipe URL and receive well-formatted, ad-free recipes to your terminal, or save the output to a Markdown file.